TaDaa/vimade/README.md

 ##### What/Why?
 This plugin was created to help keep your attention focused on the active buffer especially in scenarios where you might have many windows open at the same time.

 Previously Vimade accomplished this by fading just thet inactive buffers.
-Vimade has now transitioned into a plugin that is pretty much fully customizable and you can highlight any window/buffer however you see fit.
+Vimade has now transitioned into a plugin that is fully customizable and you can highlight any window/buffer however you see fit.
 The old "just fade/dim" functionality is a small subset of the new features!

 ##### Install
 *Add `TaDaa/vimade` to your vimrc -- you can use any plugin manager e.g:*